Panasonic TZ100 versus Fujifilm X100F

 |Panasonic FZ2500 (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||..||..||..||..|

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the TZ100 provides a higher video resolution than the X100F.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the TZ100 provides a higher video resolution than the X100F.
 It can shoot video footage at 4K/30p, while the Fujifilm is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the X100F offers a substantially higher resolution than the one in the TZ100 (2360k vs 1166k dots).
-The following table reports on some other key feature differences and similarities of the Panasonic TZ100, the Fujifilm X100F, and comparable cameras.
+The adjacent table lists some of the other core features of the Panasonic TZ100 and Fujifilm X100F along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.